Kvalvika and Ryten (543 mos)

 Parking

 Many people enjoy going to Kvalvika.
 We recommend that you park at Fredvang school and start your hike from there, or at Innersand/Indersand.
 There is a sign pointing to this parking once you have crossed the Fredvang bridges.
+Follow the link below to find more information:

 From the parking, follow the sign to the path towards Einangen.
 This is a good path that goes through an easy terrain with small crags and hills.
 The path goes to the north of the lake Einangsvannet and south of the hill 290.
 Remember not to disturb the sheep and keep your dog on a leash.